Daniel Dunham

 OverviewAI-generated summary

-Daniel Dunham's research investigates the molecular mechanisms underlying Kaposi's sarcoma-associated herpesvirus (KSHV)-transformed primary effusion lymphoma (PEL) cell lines.
-His work focuses on the role of anti-apoptotic BCL2 family members, particularly MCL1, and how their expression ratios dictate the selective dependence of these cells on MCL1 for survival.
-Dunham has also explored the cooperation between the mitochondrial ubiquitin ligase MARCHF5 and MCL1 in inhibiting apoptosis within these KSHV-transformed PEL cell lines.
-His recent publications include studies detailing these molecular interactions and their implications for cell survival.
+Daniel Dunham's research focuses on the molecular mechanisms underlying Kaposi's sarcoma-associated herpesvirus (KSHV)-transformed primary effusion lymphoma (PEL) cell lines.
+His work investigates the role of anti-apoptotic BCL2 family members, particularly MCL1, in the selective addiction of these cells to MCL1.
+Dunham has published on how the expression ratios of these anti-apoptotic proteins dictate cellular dependence on MCL1 for survival.
+Additionally, his research explores the collaboration between the mitochondrial ubiquitin ligase MARCHF5 and MCL1 in inhibiting apoptosis within KSHV-transformed PEL cell lines.

 Metrics